twjsanderson/lazy-matrix/README.md

 # Lazy-Matrix

 Lazy-Matrix is a lightweight, intuitive JavaScript library for generating, modifying, and performing operations on matrices.
-Designed for the 'lazy programmer', it simplifies working with 2D arrays by allowing you to mix numbers, floats, and BigInts in a single matrix.
+Designed for the 'lazy programmer', it simplifies working with 2D arrays by allowing you to mix Numbers, Floats, and BigInts in a single matrix.

 Beyond just creation and manipulation, Lazy-Matrix provides a suite of elementary mathematical operations—including multiplication and division—to make matrix arithmetic effortless.